Guatemala tightens restrictions after COVID-19 cases surge

-GUATEMALA CITY, July 13 (Reuters) - The Guatemalan government declared on Tuesday a "state of prevention" for the entire country, limiting outdoor meetings and public demonstrations, after a dramatic spike in the number of COVID-19 cases last week.
+GUATEMALA CITY (Reuters) - The Guatemalan government declared on Tuesday a “state of prevention” for the entire country, limiting outdoor meetings and public demonstrations, after a dramatic spike in the number of COVID-19 cases last week.

 Mass events were suspended for several months during the start of the epidemic to avoid crowds, but restrictions had eased since September as the impoverished Central American nation began to reopen its economy.